IUSCA/bioloop/docs/upload.md

 ```
 upload_dir = config['paths']['DATA_PRODUCT']['upload']
 ```
-2. Each uploaded chunk for an uploaded file is stored in:
+2. The individual chunks for an uploaded file are stored in:
 ```
-[upload_dir] / [dataset_name] / chunked_files / [file_md5]`
+[upload_dir] / [dataset_id] / chunked_files / [file_upload_log_id]`
 ```
-Here, `dataset_name` is the name chosen for the dataset before the upload, and `file_md5` is the evaluated MD5 checksum of the file being uploaded.
+Here, `dataset_id` is the unique id created for the dataset before the upload began, and `file_upload_log_id` is the unique id for the record of this file's upload.
-3. Within this directory, individual chunks are named as `[file_md5]-[i]` where `i` serves as an index for this chunk, identifying the order of this chunk in the file.
+3. Within this directory, individual chunks are named as `[file_md5]-[i]` where `i` serves as an index for this chunk among all of the file's sequentially-uploaded chunks, identifying the order of this chunk in the file.
 When merging a file's chunks into the corresponding file, chunks will be processed sequentially based on this index.
 4. Once a file has been processed, and it's chunks have been merged into the corresponding file, the recreated file is stored at:
 ```
-[upload_dir] / [dataset_name] / merged_chunks
+[upload_dir] / [dataset_id] / merged_chunks
 ```

 ### 4.4 Access Control